 Many things in Futhark are named.
-When we are defining something, we give it an unqualified name (id).
-When referencing something inside a module, we use a qualified name (qualid).
+When we are defining something, we give it an unqualified name (name).
+When referencing something inside a module, we use a qualified name (qualname).
+We can also use symbols (symbol, qualsymbol), which are treated as infix by the grammar.

 The constructor names of a sum type are identifiers prefixed with #, with no space afterwards.
 The fields of a record are named with fieldid.
 Note that a fieldid can be a decimal number.
 Futhark has three distinct name spaces: terms, module types, and types.
 Modules (including parametric modules) and values both share the term namespace.